brian-hodges/Synchronator/README.md

 If everything was successful then Synchronator will begin synchronizing with Dropbox.

 As changes are made to Synchronator.py you will need to update to the latest version.
-There is a function in Synchronator.py named download that will get the code from GIT and save it to Pythonista.
+There is a function in Synchronator.py (from version 1.5.1 on) named download that will get the code from GIT and save it to Pythonista.
 To do this, go to the console in Pythonista and type the
 following: